DaedalicEntertainment/lua-coding-conventions/README.md

     -- Wrong: Might more easily be confused with a function that actually makes the object ready. if (ready)

+5.6. _Don't use negative names for boolean variables._

+    -- Right.
+    if visible then

+    -- Wrong.
+    if not invisible then

 ## 6. Constants

 6.1.
 Constants are given in ALL_CAPS, with words separated by underscores.